The Good, The Bad, and The Ugly....

 There's another "humorous" MRE poop story here (also graphic).

 We've eaten quite a few MRE's ourselves (many hundreds) and frankly, would rather have something else to chow down on if at all possible.
-I do not personally stock MRE's anymore (or store any) because they're far less desirable then the better, lighter, healthier alternatives.
+I do not personally stock MRE's anymore (or store any at all) because they're far less desirable then the better, lighter, healthier alternatives.

-After several years, the MRE's we had stored were unfit to eat and we tried feeding them to our dog whom refused to eat them (beefsteak MRE's), which was surprising considering his normal aptitude for devouring everything in sight.
+After several years (4 years), the MRE's we had stored were unfit to eat and we tried feeding them to our dog whom refused to eat them (beefsteak MRE's), which was surprising considering his normal appetite for devouring everything in sight.
 In the end we had to toss them out.
 I simply do not store them anymore as part of our food storage program.
 Dehydrated and freeze dried food is much better, cheaper, lighter, more nutritious, and healthier.
-It fits in my bag better too.
+It fits in my bag / gear better too.

 Phone509-671-6659Questions?
 Email us!